Y0Coss/docs-fork/pages/account_and_service_management/startup-program/01-optimise-application/guide.en-gb.md

 ---
-title: 'How to optimise your application to the Startup Program'
+title: "How to optimise your application to the Startup Program"
 excerpt: ''
-updated: 2025-10-07
+updated: 2025-10-08
 ---

 ## Objective